w3c/wai-tutorials/source/forms/instructions.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

 **Note:** To provide more clarity, ensure that the style of placeholder text is distinguishable from regular text.
-This is commonly done by reducing the color contrast of placeholder text.
-However, if you do reduce the contrast, ensure that the placeholder text also meets the [minimum color contrast requirement of WCAG 2.0](/WAI/WCAG20/quickref/#qr-visual-audio-contrast-contrast).
+This is commonly done by reducing the contrast ratio of placeholder text.
+Usually browsers take care of this.
+If custom styling of the placeholder text is needed, consider to meet the [minimum color contrast requirement of WCAG 2.0](/WAI/WCAG20/quickref/#qr-visual-audio-contrast-contrast).

 {::nomarkdown}
 <%= notes_end %>